miyagi-dev/miyagi/README.md

 ## Good to know

 - Your component is automatically reloaded as soon as you change it.
-- Your components are rendered inside an iframe.
-If you want to work directly on your component without the iframe, the menu and the validations, you can do so by opening it via the menu in a new tab (right click) or by replacing the `?show` parameter of the url by `?component`.
 - The start page of _roundup_ renders all your components, but without variations.
 Opening a component either renders an overview of all of its variations or the component directly if it doesn't have any variations.
 - Folders, that don't include a file with the same name and the given file extension (defined in `roundup.json`), are shown in the menu, but disabled.